Sukanya-Wagh/RecipeManagementSystem/README.md

 # 🍰 RECIPE MANAGEMENT SYSTEM

 *A Clean, Console-Based Java Application for Managing Recipes Using Hibernate JPA and PostgreSQL.
+*A console-based application to manage and organize your favorite recipes efficiently.
 ---

  🚀 Features